Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt--fXaMAXEY5U.md

 ---
-title: "Q&A: Is there going to be more equipment coming, like Rifle Mk.
+title: "October 20th, 2020 Livestream Q&A: Is there going to be more equipment coming, like Rifle Mk.
 2?"
 date: "2020-10-20"
 layout: transcript
 topics: